microsoft/vscode-docs/blogs/2018/03/text-buffer-reimplementation.md

 TADA, we found the achilles heel of Piece Tree.
 A large file, with 1000s of edits, will lead to thousands or tens of thousands of nodes.
 Even though looking up a line is `O(log N)`, where `N` is the number of nodes, that is significantly more than `O(1)` which the line array enjoyed.

 However, we are talking about microseconds for each `getLineContent` call, and it is not something we are concerned with at this time.
-However, we are considering eventually implementing a *normalization* step, where we would recreate buffers and nodes if certain conditions are met (like a very high number of nodes).
+Most of `getLineContent` calls are from View Rendering and Tokenizer, and the post processes of line contents are much more time consuming.
+DOM construction and rendering or tokenization of a view port usually takes tens of milliseconds, in which `getLineContent` only accounts for less than 1%.
+But we are considering eventually implementing a *normalization* step, where we would recreate buffers and nodes if certain conditions are met (like a very high number of nodes).

 ## Conclusion and Gotchas